-Did you know that 10% of people will develop an intense itch in the middle of their back over their lifetime!
+Did you know that 10% of people will develop this intense itch in the middle of their back over their lifetime!
 I am a dermatologist who is one of the 10%.

-Many of my patients have a back itch, and it makes them crazy.
-Typically, I can see the spot where there is a darkening of the skin indicating that they have reached back and scratched there for years.
+Many of my patients also have this back itch, and it makes them crazy.
+Typically, I can see exactly where they itch because the spot has a darkening of the skin indicating that they have reached back and scratched there for years.

 The recurring itch in the same spot on the back is usually between the spine and one of their shoulder blades.
 The itchy area is well localized and usually about the diameter of a tennis ball.
 When anything touches the skin, it starts the itching.
 This includes fabric, a tag in a garment, the clasp on a bra, or simply the scales of dry skin.
 My itchy back spot is on the right side between my spine and shoulder blade - argh - I am going to share with you how to help control the itch!

-This itchy phenomenon is called notalgia paresthetica, and there hasn't been agreement on what causes it until now - making the Itch Seminar an exciting highlight from my 2011 American Academy of Dermatology meeting!
+This itchy phenomenon is called notalgia paresthetica, and there hasn't been agreement on what causes it until now.

 It's now agreed that notalgia paresthetica is caused by nerve impingement in a spinal nerve.

 As the nerve exits the spine, a small branch curves around to innervate the skin.
-It travels through a big muscle to reach the skin, and on its journey, it gets squeezed.
+It travels through the back muscle to reach the skin, and on its journey, it gets squeezed.
 The squeeze usually happens in or around the spine due to abnormal spinal structure that causes secondary muscle tightening.

 It doesn't necessarily mean there is anything severely damaged in the spine.
 The impingement can come from something as simple as a spinal calcified spur, which we all get as we age.
 It's why this frustrating mid-back itch comes with age.

-The best treatment, in my opinion, is to keep the itchy back skin very well hydrated and free of scale.
-This is done using a strong alpha hydroxy acid containing moisturizer such as Am Lactin Cream (which is available over the counter).
+The best treatment, in my dermatologic opinion, is to keep the itchy back skin very well hydrated and free of scale.
+This is done using a strong alpha hydroxy acid containing moisturizer.

 This is a simple intervention when the itch is screaming.
 Usually, the Ultra-Fast Triple Action Kit and wearing soft fabrics keeps the itch down but there are still times when it sneaks through.
 The next step is to throw an ice pack on the itchy back skin.

 Ice sends a very loud temperature message up the poor little impinged nerve and this really does override the itch message.
 Think of it like the way loud music drowns out your conversation at a concert.
 Temperature and itch travel on the same nerve pathway (thank goodness) so we can use cool to override itch.